 - Parents should read all emails received and provide any requested responses.

-- Teachers will respond to emails in a timely fashion.
-Except on rare occasions, teachers do not read or respond to email during the school day while they are teaching.
+- Teachers will respond to emails in a timely fashion; however, teachers are not always able to read or respond to email during the school day while they are teaching.

 - During school hours, if parents need to provide teachers with any pertinent, time-sensitive information about their child, contact the Director, PLS@BethAmi.org, 301-762-5594.

 Private Classroom Site.
 Each class will have a private digital site with posts and pictures depicting your child’s school experiences.
 At the beginning of the school year, parents or guardians will be invited to the site, and teachers will explain the protocols for following, responding to, and engaging with their particular classroom community.
 Only parents or guardians of a child in a given classroom and school administrators are granted access to each classroom site.

 Phone Calls.
 Teachers may call parents on occasion to share information about their child’s participation in the classroom.
 If you want to arrange a time to talk with your teachers by phone, email them to schedule a mutually convenient time.